 There’s only one burger on the menu at Malibu Seafood, but it’s memorable: It’s made from ground ahi tuna mixed with onions and seasonings, grilled and then served on a sesame-seed bun with lettuce, thick-sliced tomato, and tartar sauce.
 The steak fries are as good as the burger; and if you’re looking for another sandwich option, try the grilled squid steak on sourdough: not officially a beach burger, but it’s mighty, mighty tasty.

 You should also take advantage of the restaurant’s location: It’s right across Pacific Coast Highway from Dan Blocker Beach, and sits next to the trailhead for one of Southern California’s most appealing coastal hikes.
-Park in the Santa Monica Mountains Conservancy lot (about $5) and head out from the Sara Wan Trailhead on a 2.5-mile loop into and above Corral Canyon.
-The trail climbs about 500 feet to commanding views of the coast before dropping back into the canyon.
+Park in the Santa Monica Mountains Conservancy lot (about US$5) and head out from the Sara Wan Trailhead on a 4 kilometre loop into and above Corral Canyon.
+The trail climbs about 150 metres to commanding views of the coast before dropping back into the canyon.

 Kitesurfers come to isolated Jalama Beach to take advantage of the prime breezes, while surfers make the trek hoping to get barrelled at Tarantulas, Jalama’s celebrated left-hand point break.
 But plenty of people head to Jalama for nothing more adventurous than lunch.
 Jalama burgers are perhaps the most legendary of all California’s beach burgers, almost invariably described as “world-famous.”